zexceed12300/rtl8188eu/README.md

 export KLIB_BUILD=../out
 make
 ```
-if there is no error or success you will see a file named 8188eu.ko in this driver directory.
+If there is no error or success, you will see a file named 8188eu.ko in this driver directory.
 ## 3. Load the Driver
 move 8188eu.ko to your device. open terminal and type
 ```
 su
 insmod 8188eu.ko
 ```
-Enjoy!! the driver has been loaded in your device, now you can plugged your wifi adapter(like TP-LINK TL-WN722N v2/v3) now.
+Enjoy!! the driver has been loaded in your device, now you can plug your wifi adapter(like TP-LINK TL-WN722N v2/v3) in now.
-## HowTo Monitor mode
+## How To Enable Monitor mode
 Use these steps to enter monitor mode.
 ```
 $ sudo airmon-ng check-kill